Raw Honey is Healthy!

 Health Benefits of Raw Honey

 Eating raw honey reduces the risk of developing diabetes, especially if honey replaces dietary processed sugars.
 A big problem with eating processed sugars is the rapid spike in blood glucose (sugar high) followed by a rebound hypoglycemia (low blood sugar).
 Repeating this cycle over the long term can cause progressive insulin resistance followed by the development of diabetes.
 Honey is metabolized differently than processed sugars and results in a slower, longer, healthier blood glucose profile, reducing the risk of diabetes.
 Current research is examining whether honey is beneficial as a treatment for diabetes.
 Eating raw honey also improves cholesterol by increasing HDL (good cholesterol) and decreasing LDL (bad cholesterol), which is especially important in people with diabetes.
 If you don’t have diabetes, eating honey rather than processed sugars will decrease your chance of developing it.
 If you do have diabetes, honey may have benefits, but you should eat honey with caution and careful monitoring of blood glucose.
+You can read about honey and diabetes in depth in our long-form blog post here.

 Honey is an ideal source of energy to power you through your workout or add that extra mile.
 Due to the combination of fructose and glucose, with contributions from natural bee enzymes, raw honey is easily digested and efficiently converted to liver glycogen.
 Liver glycogen is your body’s immediate fuel supply: this is your body’s and your muscles’ source of energy in the short to medium term (about a minute to half an hour).
 As a natural source of carbohydrates that provides as much energy as a similar amount of sugar, but avoids the unhealthy insulin peak that processed sugars evoke, raw honey is a healthy alternative to sugary drinks or snacks used before or during exercise.